Position overviewPosition title: Associate Professor

 Applications will continue to be accepted until this date, but those received after the review date will only be considered if the position has not yet been filled.

 UC San Diego was built on the unceded territory of the Kumeyaay people.
-Today and every day we honor their stewardship of this land and their tremendous contributions to our region.
+Today and every day, we honor their stewardship of this land and their tremendous contribution to our region.
 Land acknowledgements are an important gesture of collective recognition and accountability.
-But we also commit ourselves as a department to action, to truth in learning and teaching the history of this place and its people, a reckoning with injustices, past and present, and a pathway forward that respects the dignity and human rights of all.
+But we also commit ourselves to action, to truth in learning and teaching the history of this place and its people, a reckoning with injustices, past and present, and a pathway forward that respects the dignity and human rights of all.

 Curriculum Vitae - Your most recently updated C.V.